top of page

 WHERE IS GIANT’S CAUSEWAY

-Giant’s Causeway (Irish: Clochán an Aifir) is located on the northern coast of Northern Ireland.
+Giant’s Causeway (Irish: Clochán an Aifir) is located on the coast of Northern Ireland.
 The Causeway is in the village of Bushmills in Antrim County.
 It is found along the Causeway Coastal Route about 61 miles north of Belfast.
 The physical address is: 44 Causeway Road, Bushmills, County Antrim, BT57 8SU.

 Hexagonal Basalt Rock and Building Blocks | Giant's Causeway Day Trip, Northern Ireland, UK Travel